Nebraska Publication Requirements

 If you’re concerned about your privacy, it’s worthwhile to hire a Nebraska registered agent.
 As long as the registered agent’s business address is listed as your registered office on your Certificate of Organization or Articles of Incorporation, you can put their address on your legal notice instead of your own.

-A Proof of Publication (sometimes called an Affidavit of Publication) is a legal written document swearing that a legal notice was published.
-The Proof of Publication states when the notice was published and that the newspaper meets the requirements of a legal newspaper.
-Each newspaper’s Proof of Publication will look different, but they are typically notarized.
-You must file your Proof of Publication with the Secretary of State within six months after your legal notice runs.
+An Affidavit of Publication (sometimes called a Proof of Publication) is a legal written document swearing that a legal notice was published.
+The Affidavit of Publication states when the notice was published and that the newspaper meets the requirements of a legal newspaper.
+Each newspaper’s affadavit will look different, but they are typically notarized.
+You must file your proof of publication with the Secretary of State within six months after your legal notice runs.

-You can file your Proof of Publication with the Secretary of State online, by mail, or in person.
+You can file your Affidavit of Publication with the Secretary of State online, by mail, or in person.
 The filing fee is $25 online and $30 by mail or in person.

 By mail: